Of the myriad questions that ramble through a dog lover’s mind, perhaps the most frequent is: ‘What do dogs dream about?’

 “Humans dream about the same things they’re interested in by day, though more visually and less logically.
 There’s no reason to think animals are any different.
 Since dogs are generally extremely attached to their human owners, it’s likely your dog is dreaming of your face, your smell and of pleasing or annoying you.”Dr. Deirdre Barrett, Clinical and evolutionary psychologist at Harvard Medical School

 So the next time your puppy is sleeping – flapping paws and those rapid eye movements, he may well be dreaming about you.

 Do dogs have nightmares?

+You may have seen a whimper or cry during their sleep.
 Researchers believe that dog dreams work in a similar way to human dreams.
 Sometimes dreams are good and at others, they may be nasty.
 It’s hard to tell if your dog is having a good dream or a nightmare but, if your dog seems disturbed while sleeping, it may be a nightmare.

 When you sleep tonight, do snuggle up next to your pooch as you traverse the dream world together 🙂

 Don’t have a furry pal to snuggle with?
 Perhaps you gotta adopt one now!